 Tina Fey's toughest critics might just be her daughters.

-The comedian chatted with Seth Meyers on "Late Night" the evening after Meyers's second son was born (in his apartment's lobby, no less), and she did her best to prepare him for some of the trials of parenthood he hasn't yet faced.
+The comedian chatted with "Late Night" the evening after Meyers's second son was born (in his apartment's lobby, no less), and she did her best to prepare him for some of the trials of parenthood he hasn't yet faced.
 Specifically, she detailed what it's like sharing your work with them as they get older.
 For Fey, this has led to some undesirable but hilarious outcomes.

 The actress and her husband, composer Jeff Richmond, have two daughters, Alice and Penelope, who are 12 and 6, respectively.
 With Alice proving to be a comedy lover, Fey hoped that she could get her eldest into the NBC sitcom she created and starred in, "30 Rock."
 Unfortunately, when Alice gave it a go, she came back with the criticism that it is "too weird."
 To add insult to injury, she loved "Parks and Recreation," which stars Fey's close friend Amy Poehler.